Johnson Financial Group Inc. Lowers Position in The PNC Financial Services Group, Inc. (NYSE:PNC)

-Johnson Financial Group Inc. cut its stake in shares of The PNC Financial Services Group, Inc. (NYSE:PNC) by 17.9% during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 483 shares of the financial services provider’s stock after selling 105 shares during the period.
-Johnson Financial Group Inc.’s holdings in The PNC Financial Services Group were worth $53,000 at the end of the most recent quarter.
+Johnson Financial Group Inc. cut its holdings in shares of The PNC Financial Services Group, Inc. (NYSE:PNC) by 17.9% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 483 shares of the financial services provider’s stock after selling 105 shares during the quarter.
+Johnson Financial Group Inc.’s holdings in The PNC Financial Services Group were worth $53,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
-State Street Corp boosted its holdings in The PNC Financial Services Group by 0.3% in the third quarter.
-State Street Corp now owns 18,543,748 shares of the financial services provider’s stock valued at $2,038,143,000 after purchasing an additional 55,346 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA boosted its holdings in The PNC Financial Services Group by 0.7% in the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 7,526,596 shares of the financial services provider’s stock valued at $827,248,000 after purchasing an additional 48,745 shares during the last quarter.
-Bank of New York Mellon Corp boosted its holdings in The PNC Financial Services Group by 2.0% in the second quarter.
-Bank of New York Mellon Corp now owns 3,619,390 shares of the financial services provider’s stock valued at $380,796,000 after purchasing an additional 70,533 shares during the last quarter.
-Provident Trust Co. boosted its holdings in The PNC Financial Services Group by 1.4% in the second quarter.
-Provident Trust Co. now owns 1,835,480 shares of the financial services provider’s stock valued at $193,111,000 after purchasing an additional 24,643 shares during the last quarter.
-Finally, Jennison Associates LLC boosted its holdings in The PNC Financial Services Group by 10.3% in the second quarter.
-Jennison Associates LLC now owns 1,192,245 shares of the financial services provider’s stock valued at $125,436,000 after purchasing an additional 111,298 shares during the last quarter.
-Institutional investors own 79.48% of the company’s stock.
+A number of other large investors have also bought and sold shares of the business.
+Prudential PLC boosted its holdings in The PNC Financial Services Group by 227.9% in the third quarter.
+Prudential PLC now owns 1,099,851 shares of the financial services provider’s stock valued at $120,885,000 after purchasing an additional 764,401 shares during the last quarter.
+Ensign Peak Advisors Inc boosted its stake in shares of The PNC Financial Services Group by 805.7% during the 2nd quarter.
+Ensign Peak Advisors Inc now owns 584,014 shares of the financial services provider’s stock worth $61,445,000 after acquiring an additional 519,529 shares in the last quarter.
+Marshall Wace LLP boosted its stake in shares of The PNC Financial Services Group by 42,415.7% during the 2nd quarter.
+Marshall Wace LLP now owns 490,631 shares of the financial services provider’s stock worth $51,619,000 after acquiring an additional 489,477 shares in the last quarter.
+Canada Pension Plan Investment Board boosted its stake in shares of The PNC Financial Services Group by 93.8% during the 2nd quarter.
+Canada Pension Plan Investment Board now owns 772,135 shares of the financial services provider’s stock worth $81,236,000 after acquiring an additional 373,614 shares in the last quarter.
+Finally, Cubist Systematic Strategies LLC boosted its stake in shares of The PNC Financial Services Group by 1,698.6% during the 2nd quarter.
+Cubist Systematic Strategies LLC now owns 229,252 shares of the financial services provider’s stock worth $24,120,000 after acquiring an additional 216,506 shares in the last quarter.
+79.48% of the stock is currently owned by institutional investors and hedge funds.

 The PNC Financial Services Group (NYSE:PNC) last released its quarterly earnings data on Monday, October 19th.
 The financial services provider reported $3.39 EPS for the quarter, beating the Zacks’ consensus estimate of $2.12 by $1.27.
 The company had revenue of $4.28 billion during the quarter, compared to the consensus estimate of $4.01 billion.
 The PNC Financial Services Group had a net margin of 38.16% and a return on equity of 5.97%.
 The PNC Financial Services Group’s quarterly revenue was up .9% on a year-over-year basis.
 During the same quarter in the prior year, the firm earned $2.94 EPS.
 As a group, equities analysts forecast that The PNC Financial Services Group, Inc. will post 5.41 earnings per share for the current year.